 Jen passed away in 2015 after an automobile accident.
 She received numerous blood transfusions during treatment in effort to save her life.

-This is the third year friends and family are embracing Jen’s kind-hearted spirit and organizing a blood drive in her memory.
-Two previous blood drives held in Jen’s name resulted in 110 lifesaving blood donations.
+This is the fourth year friends and family are embracing Jen’s kind-hearted spirit and organizing a blood drive in her memory.
+Three previous blood drives held in Jen’s name resulted in collecting nearly 200 lifesaving blood donations.

 “There are so many reasons why someone may need blood that we don’t even realize,” said Janet Jarvis, donor recruitment account manager for the Red Cross Heart of America Blood Services Region.
 “We take for granted that blood will be there at the hospital when we need it, but it can only come from generous volunteer donors.
 Giving blood in Jen’s memory is a wonderful way to honor her and potentially help others.”

 Every two seconds, someone in the U.S. needs blood.
 Volunteers of all blood types are needed to help accident and burn victims, patients undergoing organ transplants, those receiving cancer treatments and others who rely on blood products.

 Those with types O, A negative and B negative blood are encouraged to make a Power Red donation at this blood drive.
 Power Red donors give a concentrated dose of red blood cells during a single donation, allowing them to maximize their impact.